Diabetes Persists Because of How it is Defined

 - Key takeaways.

 Let's get started by going over the basics.
-Let's discuss how glucose, blood sugars, and insulin work, and what type 2 diabetes really is.
+Let's discuss how glucose, blood sugars, and Fat Storing Hormone work, and what type 2 diabetes really is.

 What is type 2 diabetes?